PM vows to bring Nawaz back to country, put him in jail

-ISLAMABAD, Oct 23 (APP): Prime Minister Imran Khan on Friday vowed to bring Pakistan Muslim League-Nawaz (PML-N) leader Nawaz Sharif back to the country and put him in jail, saying even if he had to travel to the United Kingdom and talk to his British counterpart Boris Johnson for the purpose, he would do that.
+ISLAMABAD, Oct 23 (APP): Prime Minister Imran Khan Friday vowed to bring PML-N leader Nawaz Sharif, sentenced for 10-years on corruption charges, back to the country and into the jail, saying even if he had to travel to the United Kingdom and talk to his British counterpart Boris Johnson for the purpose, he would do that.

-“We are in contact with the British authorities and are trying to get Nawaz Sharif deported from the UK,” he said in an interview with a private television (Ary News).
+“We are in contact with the British authorities and are trying to get Nawaz Sharif deported from the UK,” he said in an interview with a private news channel.

+“We are in contact with the British authorities and are trying to get Nawaz Sharif deported from the UK”

 The prime minister said instead of seeking extradition, his government was talking to the British authorities at official level and fully trying to get Nawaz Sharif deported.